pgilad/www.giladpeleg.com/content/blog/code-retreat-game-of-life-notes/index.md

 Only when they consider it [legacy](https://en.wikipedia.org/wiki/Legacy_code) and refactor it away, or product decides to deprecate a feature (when would they do that??) with the relevant code.

-Deleting code is very common, just not deleting changes or code that you believe are needed.
+Deleting code is common, just not deleting changes or code that you believe are needed.
 During the day, keeping the code would mean making the pairs more comfortable, not something we want.

 A more serious take on deleting code comes with `test && commit || revert`.
 In this session the pairs